postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 1. Click on the template you want.
 In this example we're using the "Link Checker" template.

-**Note**: The Link Checker template only provides required environmental variables.
-However, other templates might offer required and optional environmental variables.
+**Note**: Each template has a description that lists the values required to run the template.
+In this example, the Link Checker template requires a `start_url` and a `root_url`.

 [![linkCheckertemplates](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/linkchecker-template.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/linkchecker-template.png)